-White Masculinity in Contemporary Japan
+White Male Victimhood in Contemporary Japan

 As migrants cross borders ideas about justice, innocence, and victimhood travel with them.
 Tracing the race, gender, class and sexuality dynamics of these travels, Colorblind Imperialism pays close attention to how U.S. migrants’ in Japan respond to white male hypersexualization in expat bars, increasing precarity in the English language industry, and mundane exclusions from Japanese public life.
 I show how discursive repertoires that have developed within the U.S. since the 1970s in response to civil rights, feminist, and neoliberal social transformations can be redeployed abroad in ways that fortify empire.
 In the U.S. context, structures of colorblind racism, assertions of white male victimhood, and celebrations of market neutrality have played central roles in recuperating hegemonic white masculinities.
 When my informants apply these discourses in the Japanese context, they take part in what I call “colorblind imperialism.”
 As a corollary to Eduardo Bonilla-Silva’s “Racism Without Racists,” this is imperialism without imperial subjects.
 I show how (neo)liberal discourses recode empire as the smooth, unbiased workings of the global market, the universalization of multicultural ideals, or the realization of labor justice.
-When U.S. migrants frame their experiences in Japan via appeals to liberalism, they often leave unexamined their own connection to and reliance upon U.S. imperial dominance.
+When U.S. migrants frame their experiences in Japan via gender- and race-neutral appeals to (neo)liberalism, they often leave unexamined their own connection to and reliance upon U.S. imperial dominance.
 Weaving together empirical evidence with cultural analysis, this project ultimately points to the flexibility of liberal empire, which can appear colorblind, anti-sexist, and progressive even within encounters that are rife with gender, race, class, and national inequalities.

 Appointments & Education